mamaral/MAFormViewController/README.md

 - Navigation from cell to cell using the keyboard so users don't need to tap on the next cell to continue filling out the form.
 - Dismissing the keyboard when the last field is done being edited.
 - Validation of required fields - ensuring they aren't left blank, telling users which fields are missing and setting the focus on the cell with the empty value.
+- Warning users about unsaved changes before dismissing the form when they hit cancel.
 - Packaging up all of the form data into a dictionary for ease-of-use.